apicraft/detroit2014/OpeningSession.md

 While you are thinking about the issues for which you have a real passion, allow me to describe the Four Principles and the One Law of Open Space.

-They are also posted on the east wall to remind us throughout the conference.
+They are also posted on that wall to remind us throughout the conference.

 The Four Principles are...